unionai/unionai-docs/source/index.md

 Union abstracts away the infrastructure, providing a turnkey system that lets your ML engineers and data scientists focus on what they do best without the need for a dedicated team to manage the platform.

-Union also extends Flyte by adding features that improve the development experience, enhance performance and scalability, and enable more efficient use of compute resources.
+Union also extends Flyte with features that improve the development experience, enhance performance and scalability, and enable more efficient use of compute resources.
 See [Union overview](union-overview) for more details.